End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Experiments

 \subsection{Objective Evaluation Metrics}

-To assess the performance of CI systems, three commonly-used objective evaluation metrics are employed: short-time objective intelligibility (STOI) \cite{STOI}, extended short-time objective intelligibility (ESTOI) \cite{ESTOI}, and normalized covariance measure (NCM) \cite{NCM_1, NCM_2}.
-These evaluation metrics are computed based on the correlations between CI vocoded speech and clean speech to estimate speech intelligibility.
+To assess the performance of CI systems, three commonly-used objective evaluation metrics are employed: short-time objective intelligibility (STOI) \cite{STOI}, extended short-time objective intelligibility (ESTOI) \cite{ESTOI}, and normalized covariance measure (NCM) \cite{NCM_2}.
+These metrics estimate speech intelligibility by measuring the correlation between CI-vocoded and clean speech.
+Furthermore, the neural models are compared using the signal-to-error ratio (SER) \cite{SER_2015}, where the error components include remaining noise after SE processing as well as artifacts and distortions introduced by the SE model.